Flourless Poppy Seed Cake

 A poppy seed cake that is filled with exactly that- hundreds and hundreds of delicious little poppy seeds.
 Covered in raspberry jam and coated with chocolate ganache this cake stays moist for days.

 Don’t you hate it when a poppy seed cake contains only specs of poppy seeds?
 I always think it’s so disappointing, as though you’ve been promised something and then it just doesn’t deliver.
-Well this cake does deliver-a ton of delicious poppy seeds!
-Did you know that consuming baked goods with poppy seeds can give you a false positive on an opium test?
-For this reason we shall call it happy cake! 😉
+Well this cake does deliver – a ton of delicious poppy seeds!
+Fun fact: Did you know that consuming baked goods with poppy seeds can give you a false positive on an opium test?

 Then cut your cake in half and spread jam between the layers.
 I used this handy cake cutting tool which helps with cutting in a straight line.
 Also spread jam on the top and a very thin layer on the sides.
 This helps seal in any crumbs for a crumb free chocolate ganache.
 Prepare your ganache and set your cake on a surface which is slightly smaller than the cake itself.
 (I used a plastic container.)
 Then pour the chocolate over the cake and spread it evenly with an angled spatula.